-2. Quorum.
+(2) Quorum.
 A majority of the persons holding the office of port commissioner at any time shall constitute a quorum of the port commission for the transaction of business.
 No business of the port commission shall be transacted unless there are in office at least a majority of the full number of commissioners fixed by law.
 No action defined by statute as the transaction of the official business of a public agency shall occur in the absence of a quorum.
 In the absence of a quorum, individual commissioners may participate in informational presentations.
-Such presentations are not deliberations of the Port of Seattle Commission, and comments made by individual commissioners in the absence of a quorum are advisory only and are not binding on the executive director or staff of the Port of Seattle in the same manner as are actions or decisions of the port commission.
+Such presentations are not deliberations of the Port of Seattle Commission, and comments made by individual commissioners in the absence of a quorum are advisory only and are not binding as decisions of the port commission.
 In the event a public meeting is interrupted by the loss of a quorum of commissioners, the presiding officer shall announce that the commission meeting has been adjourned or recessed due to the absence of a quorum before continuing with further informational presentations.
-(Res.
-3742, 2017)

-3. Absences.
+(3) Absences.

 - (a) The failure of a port commissioner to attend port commission meetings for a period of 60 days, unless excused by the commission, shall constitute a vacancy in office as described in RCW 53.12.140.
 If a port commissioner is absent from port commission meetings in order to attend to other port business, such absences shall be deemed excused.
 Absences shall be noted in the meeting minutes as either "excused" or "absent." - (b) Remote participation.
 Commissioners shall attend public meetings of the Port of Seattle Commission in person unless prevented from doing so by extenuating circumstances.
 Commissioners who are unable to attend in person may participate in meeting deliberations electronically or by telephone, provided the commissioner can interact in the deliberations and can be heard by the other commissioners and others attending the meeting.
 Commissioners participating in a meeting remotely shall be counted for purposes of establishing a quorum and shall vote on all matters put for a decision during the meeting.
-Except in cases of special meetings called to deal with an emergency involving injury or damage to persons or property or the likelihood of such injury or damage as described in RCW 42.30.080, at least one commissioner shall be physically present to preside over a public meeting when other commissioners are participating electronically or by telephone.

-4. Regular meetings.
+(4) Regular meetings.